 To 5 years from the date of returning to Australia:

-- made a void transfer against the trustee because of Section 121 of the Bankruptcy Act 1966 (transfers to defeat creditors).
+- making a void transfer against the trustee because of Section 121 of the Bankruptcy Act (transfers to defeat creditors).

-- fails to provide details of property and income when requested.
+- failing to provide details of property and income when requested.

-- after the date of bankruptcy, the bankrupt deliberately provided false or misleading information to the trustee.
+- after the date of bankruptcy, deliberately providing false or misleading information to the trustee.

-- fails to disclose detail of income or expected income.
+- failing to disclose detail of income or expected income.

-- fails to adequately explain how money was spent or assets were disposed of.
+- failing to adequately explain how money was spent or assets were disposed of.

-- fails to disclose to the trustee, a liability that existed at the date of bankruptcy.
+- failing to disclose to the trustee, a liability that existed at the date of bankruptcy.

-- fails or refuses to sign a document when required.
+- failing or refuses to sign a document when required.